-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 But as NPR's Wendy Kaufman reports, not everybody is happy with this new arrangement.

-Philip Elmer-Dewitt writes a blog called Apple 2.0 for Fortune Magazine.
+KAUFMAN: Philip Elmer-Dewitt writes a blog called Apple 2.0 for Fortune Magazine.
 He says from the publishers perspective the rules are draconian.

-Wendy Kaufman, NPR News.
+KAUFMAN: Wendy Kaufman, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.